finbourne/lusid-sdk-java/sdk/docs/SystemConfigurationApi.md

 <a id="setConfigurationTransactionTypes"></a>
 # **setConfigurationTransactionTypes**
-> TransactionSetConfigurationData setConfigurationTransactionTypes(transactionSetConfigurationDataRequest)
+> TransactionSetConfigurationData setConfigurationTransactionTypes().transactionSetConfigurationDataRequest(transactionSetConfigurationDataRequest).execute();

 [EXPERIMENTAL] SetConfigurationTransactionTypes: Set transaction types

 Configure all existing transaction types.
 Note it is not possible to configure a single existing transaction type on its own.
 WARNING!
 Changing existing transaction types has a material impact on how data, new and old, is processed and aggregated by LUSID, and will affect your whole organisation.
 Only call this API if you are fully aware of the implications of the change.

 ### Example
 ```java